better-studio/better-amp/readme.txt

 - Fixed: Undefined index: image issue
 - Fixed: unpack(): Type C: not enough input
 - Fixed: DOMElement::setAttribute(): string is not in UTF-8.
+- Fixed: Some socia share icons like Twitter are not showing.

 = 1.9.12 = 4 May 2019
 - Added: Show/Hide Tagline Feature